 The Sulphur Springs School District is firmly committed to the continual development and improvement of its teachers.
 To this end, the district provides professional development activities and training to enhance teacher effectiveness annually.
-During the 2007-2008 school year all teachers were provided with the opportunity to attend conferences, workshops, seminars, and other staff development opportunities.
+During the 2010-2011 school year all teachers were provided with the opportunity to attend conferences, workshops, seminars, and other staff development opportunities.
 Each Tuesday students were released one hour early to provide teachers with site-based professional development opportunities that include site-based training, grade level collaborative planning, and independent planning.
 Numerous staff meetings focused on analyzing student performance of state and local assessments and how to modify instruction to better meet students' needs.
 Staff development topics covered all curriculum areas although there was an emphasis on reading, writing, supporting English learners, assessment, science and diversity.
+A few teachers attended Systematic ELD training, while others attended Coherent Writing training.
+Technology was a focus of site based professional development in the 2010-2011 school year.